Qin-Group/group-wiki/readings/books.md

 A dialogue style popular book on neural development is very readable:
 - Peter Robin Hiesinger,"he Self-Assembling Brain: How Neural Networks Grow Smarter", Princeton University Press, 2021

+# Theoretical and computational neuroscience
+- Peter Dayan and L. F. Abbott, Theoretical Neuroscience: Computational and Mathematical Modeling of Neural Systems, MIT Press, 2001.
+- J. Hertz, A. Krogh, and R. G. Palmer, Introduction to the Theory of Neural Computation, Addison-Wesley, 1991.

+Statistcal physics approaches to neural networks
+- T. Geszti, Physical models of neural networks, Wold Scientific, 1990

+# Scientific writing
+-

+# Science History and autobiography
+Although Waston was critized by not giving enough credit to Rosalind Franklin, this book is still a very interesting read about the discovery of the DNA structure.
+- James D. Watson, The Double Helix: A Personal Account of the Discovery of the Structure of DNA, 1968.

+Crick's book is more reflective and philosophical about the nature of scientific discovery.
+- Francis Crick, What Mad Pursuit: A Personal View of Scientific Discovery, 1988.